janpetzold/az305-learning/README.md

 A virtual network can't span multiple regions.
 Virtual networks can span resource groups but not subscriptions.

-Applications can of course be grouped into separate virtual networks and connect via peering.

 By default, Azure routes traffic between

 - Subnets within a virtual network.